Table Of Contents

 Retirement and Race

-• According to the Fed’s most recent report on disparities in wealth, 44% of Black families have some type of retirement account, compared to 28% of Hispanic families and 65% of White families.
+• According to the Fed’s most recent report on disparities in retirement readiness, 51% of Black families have some type of retirement account, compared to 45% of Hispanic families, 75% of Asian families and 68% of White families.

-• White families are also more likely to have access to employer-sponsored retirement plans than Black or Hispanic families.
+• White and Asian families are nearly twice as likely to feel their retirement savings are on track than Black or Hispanic families.

 • 72% of older Hispanic singles face economic insecurity, compared to 64% of older Black singles, 59% of older Asian singles – and 47% of older White singles.